bluss/pyproject-local-kernel/README.md

 Hatch <br>
 PDM <br>

-In addition, a custom command or direct use of virtual environment can be configured.
+A custom command or direct use of virtual environment can also be configured.

 ## Quick Start (JupyterLab)